780nm/780nm.github.io/content/photography/film-tips.md

 # Remjet Removal

-Vision3 has a carbon black backing layer called remjet.
+Kodak Vision3 has a carbon black backing layer called remjet.
 If you ever shoot Vision3, you will need to remove this before processing in regular C41 chemicals.
 Fortunately, it's pretty easy:

 Get a jug of hot water, add baking soda until no more dissolves.
 Wait for it to cool down and some of the soda to crystallize out.
 Take this solution and add it to your film tank.
 Shake for 60 seconds.
 Dump the solution back into the original jug (it can be reused).
 Then, rinse the film with water.
 Add water, shake vigorously, and dump it out.
 You should see it coming out black and opaque.
 Repeat this rinse step until the rinse is clear.
 Then, process normally.